5 Problems With Antitrust

 3. Investigation is too slow and without standards

 The time between the start of an investigation and its final end often means that the final judgment is completely out of touch with existing conditions in industry.
 The Microsoft case that began in 1994 and again in 1998 was not finally settled until 2011, which was an eternity in the fast-moving tech market.
-The final judgment was to separate the operating system from the browser, a point that was initially raised by the competitive browser Netscape that was long out of business by the time of the settlement.
+The final judgment was to separate the operating system from the browser, a point that was initially raised by the competitive browser Netscape, which was long out of business by the time of the settlement.
 In fact, Google had invented a browser that itself became an operating system, while Microsoft’s browser was eventually retired entirely.

-In other words, the government and industry spent 16 years litigating a point while squandering countless billions in tax funds and lawyer fees for a result that was irrelevant toward prevailing market conditions.
+In other words, the government and industry spent 16 years litigating a point while squandering countless billions of dollars in tax funds and lawyer fees for a result that was irrelevant toward prevailing market conditions.

 This is not at all unusual.
 The same has happened throughout the history of antitrust.
 By the time the government renders a judgment and enforces an action, it is mostly irrelevant to prevailing market conditions.
 Markets and private industry specialize in pivoting and adapting, and they do so under threat of regulatory intervention.
 The target is always on the move, leaving the modeling regulators in the dust.
 By the time the antitrust actions arrive, they have missed the moment.